Philippe Emmanuel, Duke of Mercœur: Later years and death

-Mercœur subsequently went to Hungary, where he entered the service of the emperor Rudolph II after answering the call to arms by the Holy Roman Emperor against the Ottomans He fought against the Turks, defeating the Ottomans twice at the siege of Albe-Royale (Székesfehérvár) in 1601.
+Mercœur subsequently went to Hungary, where he entered the service of the emperor Rudolph II after answering the call to arms by the Holy Roman Emperor against the Ottomans.
+He fought against the Turks, defeating the Ottomans twice at the siege of Albe-Royale (Székesfehérvár) in 1601.
 He died after falling sick while returning to Lorraine in 1602.
-On 27 April, a mass was celebrated for him at Notre Dame de Paris, with the oration delivered by François de Sales.
+On 27 April, a Requiem Mass was celebrated for him at Notre-Dame de Paris, with the eulogy delivered by St. François de Sales.

 Family

 Philippe married Marie de Luxembourg (1562–1623), Duchesse de Penthièvre and daughter of Sébastien, Duke of Penthièvre, on 12 July 1579 in Paris.

 He had two children with Marie: